Robert Hansen's house

 It is situated at 7223 Old Harbor Avenue in Anchorage, Alaska.

-Hansen murdered at least seventeen women between 1971 and 1983.
-In one known case, he brought a victim back to this house in Northeast Anchorage and then chained her up in the basement.
+Hansen, who was nicknamed the Butcher Baker, murdered at least seventeen women between 1971 and 1983.
+In one known case, he brought a victim back to this house while his family were out of town and chained her up in the basement.

 Hansen used a small bush plane to fly many of his victims out to a cabin in the Matanuska-Susitna Valley.
 He would then set them loose in the wilderness so that he could hunt them down using a knife or a rifle.